-Is the SMSF entitled to the early stage investor tax offset?
+Is the SMSF entitled to claim an early stage investor tax offset in 2021-22?

-No Leave D2 blank.
-Go to D.
+No Leave D3 blank.
+Go to D4.
+Yes Read on.

-Step 1: Work out the total amount the SMSF paid for newly issued shares in qualifying early stage innovation companies during the year.
-If the requirements of the 'sophisticated investor' test under the
+Step 1: Work out the total amount the SMSF paid for eligible shares in early stage innovation companies in 2021-22.

-Corporations Act 2001 are not met for at least one of the investments made in a qualifying early stage innovation company during the year, the Step 1 amount must not exceed \$50,000.
+If the requirements of the 'sophisticated investor' test under the Corporations Act 2001 are not met for at least one of the investments in an early stage innovation company during 2021-22, the step 1 amount must not exceed \$50,000.
 If the step 1 amount exceeds \$50,000 the SMSF cannot claim this offset.

-Step 2: Multiply the Step 1 amount by 20%.
+Step 2: Multiply the step 1 amount by 20%.

-Step 3: Identify the SMSF's entitlements to any early stage investor tax offsets as a beneficiary of a trust or a partner in a partnership that has invested in a qualifying early stage innovation company during the year.
-The trustee of the trust or the partnership will provide a written notification of any entitlement.
-If a written notification has not been provided, contact the trustee or partnership.
+Step 3: Identify the SMSF's entitlements to any early stage investor tax offsets as a beneficiary of a trust or a partner in a partnership that has invested in an early stage innovation company in 2021-22.